What is Music Therapy?

 “Music Therapy is an established healthcare profession that uses music to address physical, emotional, cognitive, and social needs of individuals of all ages.
 Music therapy improves the quality of life for persons who are well and meets the needs of children and adults with disabilities or illnesses.
 Music therapy interventions can be designed to promote wellness, manage stress, alleviate pain, express feelings, enhance memory, improve communication, and promote physical rehabilitation.”
 (American Music Therapy Association)

-Our music therapists are board certified music therapists and are also experienced special education teachers.
+Our music therapists are board certified music therapists (Music Therapist - Board Certified).

 How do you become a Music Therapist?